cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 The *consensus state* is the set of information about the state of a consensus algorithm required to verify proofs about the output of that consensus algorithm (e.g. commitment roots in signed headers).

-### Trusted State
+### Commitment

-A *trusted state* is a particular state which a machine has decided to assume to be correct, either a priori or having verified a progression from a preceding trusted state.
+A cryptographic *commitment* is a way to cheaply verify membership or non-membership of a key/value pair in a mapping, where the mapping can be committed to with a short witness string.

 ### Header

-A *header* is an update to the consensus state of a particular blockchain that can be verified in a well-defined fashion by a "light client" algorithm defined for that particular consensus algorithm.
+A *header* is an update to the consensus state of a particular blockchain, including a commitment to the current state, that can be verified in a well-defined fashion by a "light client" algorithm.

-### Commitment

-A cryptographic *commitment* is a way to cheaply verify membership of a key => value pair in a mapping, where the mapping can be committed to with a short witness string.

 ### CommitmentProof